By Zac Dhanoo, Commercial Associate

-Both franchises have their own sets of die-hard fans, yet reactions to their open beta’s have been polarising.
-I wanted to dig a little deeper into how gamer perception surrounding these two games have differed in the lead up to their release.
+Both franchises have their own sets of die-hard fans, yet reactions to their open beta’s have been polarizing.
+I wanted to dig a little deeper into how gamer perceptions surrounding Battlefield 2042 vs Call of Duty Vanguard have differed in the lead-up to their release.

 Call of Duty: Vanguard

 COD fans were able to access the game’s open beta from mid-September, but unfortunately, when I compared conversations to those about Battlefield, I noticed that issues pertaining to bugs and graphical issues were 3.4x more prevalent.

 Gamers also often talked about their experiences where they encountered specific issues regarding audio and sound design.
 Complaints about the audio being muffled were 6.4x more prevalent in this data set, and I also saw higher volumes of discussion about the footsteps in the game being a major area in need of improvement.

 Of course, the purpose of such open betas is to identify these technical issues, but Sledgehammer Games will nonetheless have quite a few issues to iron out before the the full release if they are to earn the approval of gamers worldwide.

 More positively, the new zombie mode was met with optimism and praise, with fans describing it as fun as hell and “the only reason” they plan to purchase the game.
 Clearly, zombies will continue to be a major point of differentiation between the two franchises, with Battlefield more focused on grounded and realistic gameplay whereas COD focuses on outright fun.